fleetdm/fleet/docs/Contributing/set-up-custom-end-user-email.md

 # Provide end user email address w/o relying on end user

-In #15057 we introduced a feature intended for internal usage that allows to define the email under the "Used by" field in the host details page.

-Supported operating systems are macOS and Windows, and the method use to define the email varies.
+In issue #15057, we introduced a feature primarily intended for internal use that allows the specification of the email for the "Used by" field on the host details page.
+This feature supports macOS and Windows, but the method to define the email differs for each operating system.

 ### macOS via configuration profiles

 When `fleetd` starts in macOS, it'll check for the user email in the enrollment profile.

-The enrollment profile contains multiple `<dict>` elements, find the one with a `PayloadIdentifier` equal to `com.fleetdm.fleet.mdm.apple.mdm`, and add the following, replacing foo@example.com with your desired user email:
+The enrollment profile contains multiple `<dict>` elements.
+Locate the one with a `PayloadIdentifier` equal to `com.fleetdm.fleet.mdm.apple.mdm`, and add the following, replacing foo@example.com with the desired user email:

 ```xml
 <key>EndUserEmail</key>
 <string>foo@example.com</string>
 ```

-For example, this is how the specific bit of the payload might look like:
+For instance, the specific part of the payload might look like this:

 ```xml
 <key>PayloadIdentifier</key>